 The Three Stages of UX Maturity in Modern Banking

-The evolution toward emotionally intelligent design unfolds through three recognizable stages.
+The evolution towards emotionally intelligent design unfolds through three recognizable stages.

 Many banks start here — redesigning colors, icons, and layouts to make interfaces look current.
 But visual freshness rarely addresses underlying emotional friction.